bishaldebroy007/myown-javascript-notes/README.md

 <img width="900" height="500" alt="image" src="https://github.com/user-attachments/assets/621bcb18-0d5d-41a5-930b-195000d05fce" />

-One more fundamental concept is that JS is a synchronous single-threaded language.
+One more fundamental concept is that JS is a synchronous, single-threaded language.
 Single-threaded means it can execute one code at a time, and "Synchronous single-threaded" means it executes one code at a time and also in a specific order.

 ## What happens when a JS code is run?
 When a JS code is run, an Execution Context is created.